cdk-patterns/serverless/polly/typescript/README.md

 ### Changing the language spoken
 This Lambda Function is integrated with Amazon Translate so you can have Polly speak a variety of languages

-To have Lupe speak spanish just add the translateTo query param
+To have Lupe speak Spanish just add the translateTo query param

 ```
 https://{api-url}/?voice=Lupe&translateTo=es